givanse/givanse/site/articles-bodies/centos-nginx-rails-mysql-ember.md

 }
 ```

-I left out many of the settings for both files because those will vary a lot
+Many of the settings for both files were left out because those will vary a lot
-between servers and applications.
+between applications.
 I show what is essential for the routing of
 rails and ember requests.

 Time to reload Nginx with the new configuration.